Suu543/Course_Recommender/Workflow.md

 - get token of the logged in user - required to create link

 # Single Category

 - imports
 - state > links / limit / skip / size
 - load more button / load updated links
 - list of links
 - use getInitialProps to server render category/links

+# Category Update / Delete

+- Implement Update/Delete of CRUD on admin/user category/link posts
+- Email Users when a new link is posted on their favorite category
+- Custom Head for SEO in index and link slug page
+- preparing for production
+- Deploy to EC2
+- Done...